 In one tabletop RPG based on HP Lovecraft's writings, there are rules for nuking Cthulhu.
 He comes back 24 hours later and is now radioactive.

-Golems in several editions of Dungeons & Dragons are often strengthened by some magical attacks.
+Golems in several editions are often strengthened by some magical attacks.
 For example, flesh golems are hasted by electrical attacks, and iron golems are healed by fire attacks.

 In Forgotten Realms there is the undead monster "Blazing Bones".
 It's created when someone under death-preventing contingency magic is killed by fire while using another magic and one clashes with another.
 It is a skeleton with remains of its living mind, it's aflame, feels it and quickly discovers that hurling or pouring fire into someone else helps it. very soon it's destructively insane.
 Magical fire damage "heals" it, but it's obviously not going to be grateful for this.